google-research/optformer/optformer/embed_then_regress/README.md

                   Sagi Perel and
                   Yutian Chen and
                   Xingyou Song},
-  title        = {Predicting from Strings: Language Model Embeddings for Bayesian Optimization}, journal      = {CoRR}, year         = {2024}, eprint       = {2410.10190},
+  title        = {Language Model Embeddings Can Be Sufficient for Bayesian Optimization}, journal      = {CoRR}, year         = {2024}, eprint       = {2410.10190},